CSE237SP2022/project-credit-card-management/README.md

 # project-credit-card-management

+By: Andrew Yoo, David Wrenner, and DeBose Tuller

+##2nd Iteration

 A banking management system that runs in the command line.

 Run the bash script provided in the command line to compile and run the java code: